Names and Geographical Area

 Section 8.
 If any members of the Board shall resign or be unable to discharge the duties of their office, the Board shall meet and select one of the members of the Chapter who meets the requirements of the office to fill the unexpired portion of the term.

 Section 1.
-Regular meetings of the Chapter shall be held at least once every three months.
+Regular meetings of the Chapter shall be held approximately every three months with no less than four meetings per year.
 The President shall set the time and place of Chapter meetings, and the Secretary shall notify the members.

 Section 2.
-At any meeting held for the purpose of transacting Chapter business, a quorum shall consist of at least 20%of the members of the Chapter.
+At any meeting held for the purpose of transacting Chapter business, a quorum shall consist of at least 20 percent of the members of the Chapter.
 If there is not a quorum present, official business may be conducted either by mail, email or phone.

 Section 3.
 The meetings and proceedings of the Chapter shall be regular and controlled according to Parliamentary Procedure except as may be otherwise provided by these By-Laws.

 Section 1.
-Proposed amendments to these By-Laws may be initiated by action of the Board or upon written petition signed by at least 10 members of the Chapter.
+Proposed amendments to these By-Laws may be initiated by action of the Board or upon written petition signed by at least 25 percent of the Chapter members in good standing.
 Amendments initiated by petition shall be addressed to the President for submission to the Chapter membership.

 Section 2.
 Proposed amendments shall be transmitted by the Secretary to the members in writing at least thirty days in advance of the date on which they are to be voted on by the members.
 In the case of proposed amendments initiated by petition, the text of the amendment may be accompanied by the recommendation of the Board.

 Section 3.
 The affirmative vote of two-thirds of the members voting shall be necessary for the adoption of any amendment to these By-Laws.
-Amendments shall become effective immediately upon adoption, unless otherwise specified in the amendments.
+Amendments shall become effective immediately upon adoption (following review by IPMA-HR), unless otherwise specified in the amendments.

 Section 4.
-Before any amendments to these By-Laws are formally presented to the Chapter membership for consideration, the Secretary shall submit the proposed amendment(s) to the Secretariat of the International Public Management Association of Human Resources- United States with a request that the proposed By-Law change(s) be reviewed for conformity with policies of the International Public Management Association of Human Resources- United States as established by the Executive Council.
-No action on these proposed amendments will be taken until a response to a request for review has been received by the Chapter.
+The President shall submit the proposed amendment(s) to the Secretariat of the International Public Management Association of Human Resources with a request that the proposed By-Law change(s) be reviewed for conformity with policies of the International Public Management Association of Human Resources as established by the Executive Council.

 Section 5.
-Any amendments to these By-Laws deemed by the Executive Council to be in conflict with the objectives or policies of the International Public Management Association of Human Resources - United States shall be referred back to the Chapter membership.
+Any amendments to these By-Laws deemed by the Executive Council to be in conflict with the objectives or policies of the International Public Management Association of Human Resources shall be referred back to the Chapter membership.

-These By-Laws shall be submitted following adoption by the group organizing itself as a Chapter for approval by the Executive Council of the International Public Management Association of Human Resources - United States and shall become effective upon approval by the Executive Council.
+These By-Laws shall be submitted following adoption by the group organizing itself as a Chapter for approval by the Executive Council of the International Public Management Association of Human Resources and shall become effective upon approval by the Executive Council.